sgkwong/Portfolio-Projects/README.md

 # Portfolio-Projects
-This repository will hold all of my Python Coding Projects.
+This repository will hold all of my Python coding Projects.

+Currently, I have a Yahoo Finance Web Scraping Project and an Exploratory Data Analysis on Home Loan Data.